caddyserver/website/src/docs/markdown/caddyfile/options.md

 ## Server Options

-Allows configuring options of the [HTTP servers](/docs/json/apps/http/servers/) that can't otherwise be provided in site blocks.
+Customizes [HTTP servers](/docs/json/apps/http/servers/) with settings that potentially span multiple sites and thus can't be rightly configured in site blocks.
+These options affect the listener/socket, or other behavior beneath the HTTP layer.

 Can be specified more than once, with different `listener_address` values, to configure different options per server.
 For example, `servers :443` will only apply to the server that is bound to the listener address `:443`.
 Omitting the listener address will apply the options to any remaining server.